 Some areas of the world, like dense tropical rainforests, are hard to access, even with motorcycles or flying drones.
 Bringing supplies to camps can be tricky and costly, especially if you plan on using a helicopter or a drone and operator.
 The Roko (or a variation of it) could be an ideal choice because it is small in size and its biomimetic appearance makes it stealthy, and it won’t disturb wildlife as much as a helicopters or drones.
 It could also help hikers in need who can’t be reached easily by rescuers.

-The Roko biomimetic chimpanzee-robot was developed in collaboration with Kaan Yaylali, an Industrial Designer from Savannah, Georgia, USA.
+The Roko biomimetic chimpanzee-robot was developed in March 2016 by Charles Bombardier in collaboration with Kaan Yaylali, an Industrial Designer from Savannah, Georgia, USA.
 Kaan graduated with a degree in design from the Savannah College of Art and Design.
 He currently works as Freelance designer at Astraunot Ape.